Less than half the public views border wall as an important goal for U.S. immigration policy

 Despite the wide partisan differences on many of these goals, four of the eight proposals are viewed as important by majorities in both parties.
 For example, while 90% of Republicans say it is important to devise policies to prevent visa overstays, so too do 67% of Democrats.

-Topics: 2016 Election, Domestic Affairs and Policy, Immigration, Immigration Attitudes, Political Attitudes and Values, Political Polarization, U.S. Political Figures, U.S. Political Parties, Unauthorized Immigration
+Topics: 2016 Election, Domestic Affairs and Policy, Donald Trump, Immigration, Immigration Attitudes, Mexico, Political Attitudes and Values, Political Polarization, U.S. Political Figures, U.S. Political Parties, Unauthorized Immigration

 Rob Suls is a research associate focusing on U.S. politics and policy at Pew Research Center.